nyu-dh/website/source/_news/2022-02-08-nycdh-week-js.md

 ---
-title: The Web Is All You Need: A Data Analysis Stack for the 2020s
+title: The Web Is All You Need - A Data Analysis Stack for the 2020s
 date: 2022-02-01
 featureUntil: 2022-02-17
 eventDate: 2022-02-10